markjprice/cs12dotnet8/docs/errata/improvements.md

 The real .NET development is the contents of the source code files like `.cs` and project files `.csproj` which are then compiled by the command-line interface `dotnet`.
 Any other tool you use is just an additional layer on top of that.

+Interestingly, a future feature in .NET that Microsoft is actively looking at are "implicit project files".
+This would mean having a folder that contains only one or more `.cs` files and the `.csproj` file would not need to exist because it's content could be implied using defaults, e.g. default to the current SDK and its target .NET version and so on.
+But it gets complicated so I think it's unlikely for this year.

 # Page 535 - Scaffolding models using an existing database

 > Thanks to [BoredNumb](https://github.com/BoredNumb) for raising this [issue on April 11, 2024](https://github.com/markjprice/cs12dotnet8/issues/33).